NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 One level above the manual pinning of threads is the setting of the core affinity for the multithreading.
 This can be done by setting the ``KMP_AFFINITY`` environment variable.
-Note that including the option *verbose* for this variable prints additiional core affinity information to output.
+Note that including the option *verbose* for this variable prints additional core affinity information to output.

 The most important option for ``KMP_AFFINITY`` are *compact* and *scatter*. *compact*